azuresky2019/statsd-exporter/README.rst

     >>> c = statsd.StatsClient('localhost', 8125, prefix='foo')
     >>> c.incr('bar')  # Will be 'foo.bar' in statsd/graphite.

-Telegraf-compatible tags are supported, as well:
+Datadog-compatible tags are supported, as well:

 .. code-block:: python